Hoxton Square: Catholic Church and School

 Hoxton Square is home to the Augustinian Priory, school and Church of St Monica (architect: E. W. Pugin) built 1864-66 and the first Augustinian House in England since a brief attempt at revival under Mary I of England.

 Culture

 Since the 1990s the square has become the heart of a nationally notable Hoxton arts and media scene, as well as being a hub of the thriving local entertainment district.
 It would be home to the Blue Note (formerly The Bass Clef), which was a key club for both the acid jazz and drum and bass scenes.

 Between 2000 and 2012, the south side of the square was home to the White Cube art gallery, which primarily showcased newer artists such as from the movement Young British Artists.

 Since the year 2000 the square's buildings, largely of Victorian vintage, have become host to bars, restaurants and offices - such as Sh!
 Women's Erotic Emporium.
 The insurance group Aviva increasingly have purchased property on the square to redevelop into what has been dubbed a "corporate campus".

+In 2020 a sculpture designed by the graffiti artist Stik was installed in the square.